insideout10/wordlift-docs/docs/analysis.rst

 Analysing the text
 _____________

-As I begin to write the content on the post, WordLift automatically starts analysing it.
+As you begin to write the content on the post, WordLift automatically starts analysing it.

-Once I hit the **Save Draft** button *for the first time*, `entities <key-concepts.html#entity>`_ are extracted and highlighted with a gray underline.
+Once you hit the **Save Draft** button *for the first time*, `entities <key-concepts.html#entity>`_ are extracted and underlined.

 .. image:: /images/wordlift-content-analysis-results.png

-By clicking on each entity I can `reconcile <key-concepts.html#reconciliation>`_ it with the same entity in DBpedia or Freebase using the `WordLift Edit Post widget`_.
-The entities that I choose will annotate this blog post.
+By clicking on each entity you can `reconcile <key-concepts.html#reconciliation>`_ it with the same entity in DBpedia or Freebase using the `WordLift Edit Post widget`_.
+The entities that you choose will annotate this blog post.

 .. note::

-	Text annotation in WordLift is *semi-automatic*. `Entities <key-concepts.html#entity>`_ being extracted automatically are validated by the editor before being recorded.
+	Text annotation in WordLift is *semi-automatic*. `Entities <key-concepts.html#entity>`_ being extracted automatically must be validated by the editor before being recorded.

-With WordLift I can identify the basic '*who*, *what*, *when* and *where*' of an article.
-I can also further structure the contextual information by creating new entities in the `custom vocabulary <key-concepts.html#vocabulary>`_.
+With WordLift you can identify the basic '*who*, *what*, *when* and *where*' of an article.
+You can also further structure the contextual information by creating new entities in the `custom vocabulary <key-concepts.html#vocabulary>`_.
 Annotations are added to posts and pages using the **WordLift Edit Post Widget**.

 WordLift Edit Post Widget